Look-Ahead Removal for Top-Down Tree Transducers

 \begin{lemma} Let $M$ be a canonical dtpla and $N$ a dtop such that $\sem{M}=\sem{N}$.
 Then there is a unique aheadness mapping from $N$ to~$M$. \end{lemma} \begin{proof} We first show that $M$ is ahead of $N$, i.e., that all output symbols produced by $N$ on a given input context are also produced by $M$.
-Let $p\in P_M$ and let $C$ be a $\Sigma$-context.